Terms and conditions of business

 NOTICE – Separate business status of Beswicks Sports Ltd, Beswicks Sports Holdings Ltd, Beswicks Sauerland Partnership Ltd and Beswicks Financial Ltd.

-Beswicks Sports Ltd, Beswicks Sports Holdings Ltd, Beswicks Sauerland Partnership Ltd and Beswicks Financial Ltd are companies of which certain of the members of Beswicks Solicitors LLP are shareholders and as such, so far as Beswicks Solicitors LLP are concerned each, constitute a “separate business” for the purposes of the Solicitors’ Code of Conduct 2011 (“the Code”).
+Beswicks Sports Ltd, Beswicks Sports Holdings Ltd, Beswicks Sauerland Partnership Ltd and Beswicks Financial Ltd are companies of which certain of the members of Beswicks Solicitors LLP are shareholders and as such, so far as Beswicks Solicitors LLP are concerned each, constitute a “separate business” for the purposes of the Solicitors’ Codes of Conduct 2019 (“the Codes”).

 - Access to Beswicks Solicitors LLP Professional Indemnity Insurance in the event of negligent advice.